President Trump Admits He Could Pardon Himself, But Says He Won’t Because He Did ‘Nothing Wrong’

 Donald Trump tweeted on Monday morning that he has the “absolute right” to pardon himself, but he won’t.

-Early Monday morning, Trump brought up the possibility of issuing a presidential pardon to himself, but stated that there’s absolutely no need to, since he’s innocent.
+Early Monday morning, Trump brought up the possibility of issuing a presidential pardon to himself but stated that there’s absolutely no need to since he’s innocent.

 “As has been stated by numerous legal scholars, I have the absolute right to PARDON myself, but why would I do that when I have done nothing wrong?”